Need To Know Tips About Roth Retirement Accounts

-- Your contributions are taxed when they go in, so you get tax-free withdrawals in retirement.
+- You contribute already-taxed earned income into a Roth account, so you get tax-free withdrawals in retirement.
 You can retrieve your contributions at any time, regardless of age, but you must be 59 ½ or older and have had a Roth open for at least five years to tap into your earnings without facing taxes or penalties.

 - You have more flexibility to use Roth funds for things like a first-time home purchase or college tuition.